Advancing Basic Science for Humanity

 - Interstellar medium, stars and planets.

 The Institute is designed to be a forum for global scientific exchange, an incubator for innovative projects, and a training center for international postdocs and students.
 The KIAA-PKU organizes a variety of academic activities and programs to stimulate the research and promote interdisciplinary interactions.
-The Institute is under the leadership of director Xiaowei Liu.
+The Institute is under the leadership of director Luis C. Ho.
 An international Advisory Committee, chaired by Professor Simon White from Max-Planck-Institut fuer Astrophysik, Garching bei Munchen, provides advice concerning proposed academic, workshop and visitor programs and assistance on major projects to set research directions, review proposed faculty appointments, and evaluate the performance of the KIAA and its Director.
 The Institute works closely with the Department of Astronomy at Peking University via coordination of research activities, sharing of research facilities and resources, and training and supervising of research students.

 Peking University (which retains the traditional English spelling of its name), is one of China’s oldest and most respected universities, with US News and World Report ranking it 13th best among universities in Asia.
 It is a key partner for KIAA, jointly supporting the Institute (along with The Kavli Foundation) and providing it with a new building on the university campus.
 KIAA also draws on the university’s rich intellectual environment and pool of top-ranked students.